We're changing our GLP-1 coverage

 - If you have a health savings account (HSA) and/or flexible spending account (FSA), you may be able to use these funds to help pay for your medication.

 No, your premium won’t go down.
-Premiums generally increase year-over-year due to a variety of factors, including the prices of hospital and provider services, use of inpatient and outpatient services, an aging population, the increased cost of prescription medications overall, and innovations in health care technology.
+Premiums are based on a variety of factors, including the prices of hospital and provider services, use of inpatient and outpatient services, an aging population, the increased cost of prescription medications overall, and innovations in health care technology.
 We’re making this change to prevent excessive increases in premiums and ensure we’re able to cover all our members for care they may need.

 While GLP-1s may eventually reduce the high costs associated with obesity, recent studies show that at the current price, these medications are far from being cost effective.